taylorgoolsby/graphql-directive-pagination/readme.md

 One way to fix this is and return to deterministic behavior is to break ties by including more orderings in the `orderings` array.
 The primary column of your table is unique, so you could include this as a deterministic tie breaker in your `orderings`.
+Keep in mind, the first ordering in your `orderings` array is the primary sorting column, and is also used for determining `offsetRelativeTo`, so usually your tie breaker will not be the first ordering.

 Another solution, which is not determinitic, is to not worry about it by increasing the limit until your feel confident your application won't run into this issue.

 ## cacheControl

+This is a feature for those using Apollo GraphQL.

-By default, the `cacheControl` directives are not generated on Edge object types and inside connection fields which results in cache arguments being completely ignored.
+By default, the `cacheControl` directives are not generated on Edge object types and inside pagination fields which results in cache arguments being completely ignored.
-Enabling `defaultMaxAge` for all types/fields across your GraphQL implementation partially solve the problem, however it might not be the best options.
+Enabling `defaultMaxAge` for all types/fields across your GraphQL implementation partially solves the problem, however it might not be the best option.
-It is possible to enable `cacheControl` directive support by passing a `useCacheControl: true` flag to `applyConnectionTransform` function.
+It is possible to enable the `cacheControl` directive support by passing a `useCacheControl: true` flag to the `paginationDirective` function.
-The package will then use the largest `maxAge` across the connection fields with custom types and apply it to `edges` and `pageInfo` fields along with the `Edge` type.
+The package will then use the largest `maxAge` across the pagination fields with custom types and apply it to `nodes` and `info` fields.